 - During the same period as the festivals, schools are asked to nominate players – both those who are currently outstanding players, and non-rugby players who may have the potential to become excellent rugby players.

-- Any player that was involved in the previous year will be invited to the 1st ID Session, but is also encouraged to play in the club festivals.
+- Any player that was involved in the previous year will be invited to one of the two ID Sessions, but is also encouraged to play in the club festivals.

 - This is NOT a closed door.
 Academy and DPP coaches will be watching over the course of the season for any standout players who may be invited to join the DPP.

-There are currently 4 DPP sites delivering training sessions on Monday or Wednesday evenings over the course of the season.
+There are currently four DPP sites delivering training sessions on Monday or Wednesday evenings over the course of the season.
 These are:

 - Cambridge RUFC (H&P and Cambridgeshire DPP)